WeakestLinuxEnjoyer/Book-of-Commands/sus-email.md

 Of course they are just spam mails that are not worth my time.
 Are they?
 I notice this as an oppurtunity to practice my commandline skill.
 Extract Username, IP, Email, and URL.

+## Disclaimer
+IP, Email, and Username are sensitive data that can reveal a lot more private information.
+You should ***NOT*** reveal them in most situation.
+However, I decided to reveal them because they are spam emails sent by bot via disposable email, so the chances of being traced back is near impossible; they are likely criminals if anything.

 ## Converting Email(s)
 These emails are sent to my Gmail address, which unfortunately isn't so straightforward to download.
 I had to manually click `print to pdf` on the client, then I convert those .pdf files to text with `pdftotext`.
 There were 10 mails total.